villekf/OMEGA-doc/docs/source/corrections.rst

 reconstruction, enabled with ``options.useMultiResolutionVolumes``.
 The extended volume is divided into separate volumes, where the amount depends on whether transaxial and/or axial directions are included.
 If both are included, there will be 6 multi-resolution volumes plus the main volume.
 The multi-resolution volumes can have larger voxel size than the main volume.
 This can be controlled with ``options.multiResolutionScale``, where the default value of 1/4 means that the original size is divided by this value, i.e. the resolution is 1/4 of the original and the voxel size four times larger.
 The default extended FOV extension length is 40% (0.4) of the original size per side.
-With 1/4 scale, this is essentially reduced to 10%.
+With 1/4 scale, this is essentially reduced to 10% increase in voxel count.
 You can adjust this manually with ``options.eFOVLength``.
 With multi-resolution volumes, the mask image and regularization are only used for the main volume!

 See https://doi.org/10.1088/1361-6560/aa52b8 for details on the multi-resolution method.
 Note that the OMEGA implementation may not exactly match the paper.